 Palm Coast, Florida

 Just over 30 miles north of Daytona Beach, this state park's beach is known for its cinnamon-colored "sand" that is actually made up of crushed shells, or coquina.
 The coquina rock formations, some as high as four feet, almost appear to be sculpted by hand.
-While it's not known for swimming, this spot is ideal for calming strolls along the coastline, surf fishing, snapping selfies and watching the egrets and sandpipers chase the waves.
+While it's not known for swimming, this spot is ideal for calming strolls along the coastline, surf fishing, snapping selfies and watching the egrets and sandpipers snag crustaceans between waves.

-Tucked away inside Redwoods National Park is a beach so secluded you must first fly to Medford, Oregon, drive to the park and then hike just under a mile on an abandoned stretch of highway to reach it.
+Tucked away inside Redwoods National Park about two hours west of Medford, Oregon, is a beach so secluded you must hike just under a mile on an abandoned stretch of highway to reach it.
 Once there, discover a 37-mile coastline with soft sand, evergreen trees, bluffs covered with wildflowers, and tide pools where you can cool off after making the trek.

 Take to the sands of the Outer Banks with a jeep or four-wheel-drive vehicle to access this isolated beach, 82 miles south of Norfolk, Virginia.
 There’s a scattering of rental homes along the 11-mile shoreline, where you can occasionally see wild horses gallop.
 Pass the time collecting seashells, taking photos, surf fishing or doing nothing at all.